 True Art Is Angsty: Zig-zagged.
 On the one hand, he praised depressing emotionally gutting games like Silent Hill 2 and Spec Ops: The Line, but on the other hand, one of his Extra Punctuation columns bemoaned the popular trend towards making existing franchises Darker and Edgier (after reviewing Twisted Metal and finding its inconsistent tone rather perplexing), and discovering to his surprise that he found the increasing emphasis on Gorn in video games a little disquieting with his advancing years.
 He has also given high praise to games with a notable lightness of tone, such as Psychonauts and Driver: San Francisco.
 To be more concise: it's not so much the gorn that he hates, but rather when the gorn is utterly tasteless (Tomb Raider), or when its utterly repetitive (Splatterhouse).

-Values Dissonance: He suggests that this is why he finds spunkgargleweewee games and Call of Duty in particular to be disgusting.
+Values Dissonance: He suggests that this is why he dislikes games such as Call Of Duty.
 The games rely on the premise that the player possesses some degree of nationalism towards the United States, and for obvious reasons, he has no such feelings.

 His Extra Punctuation follow-up to Far Cry 3 has him saying the same thing about Bulletstorm and Wolfenstein.
 Sonic Colors was similarly slammed harshly the first two times Yahtzee mentioned it, but every other time it's been brought up he's been much more favorable to it, comparing it to Resident Evil 4 as the game in the franchise that got away from all the things that was dragging it down.